jessepav/lacygoill-wiki-backup/vim/mapping.md

 ---

-It works, but in practice, it's cumbersome to use because it's only necessary in Vim and only if the terminal is not  in modifyOtherKeys mode, so you have to use this kind of template when installing your meta mappings:
+It works, but in practice it's cumbersome  to use because it's only necessary in Vim and only if modifyOtherKeys is not enabled,  so you have to use this kind of template when installing your meta mappings:

     if has('nvim') || has('gui_running') || &t_TI =~# "\e[>4;2m"
         nno <m-d> ...